pierrediedhiou/cybersecurity-journey/glossary.md

 always takes priority
 - **Internal Scan** — A vulnerability scan conducted from inside the network
+- **INetSim** — Internet Services Simulation Suite, a tool included in REMnux that simulates common internet services (HTTP, DNS, SMTP) to trick malware into revealing its network behavior in an isolated environment
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and